-The Schengen short-stay visa is perfect for those who got the travel bug and want to move around freely within Europe’s Schengen zone.
-The visa is valid for 90 days out of a six-month period.
+The Schengen short-stay visa is perfect for those who have got the travel bug to visit Portugal, but that also want to move around freely within Europe’s Schengen Area.
+The Schengen Visa is valid for 90 days out of a six-month period.

-There are several types of Schengen visas to know about:
+There are several types of Schengen Visas that you should know about:

 - Airport transit visa (Visa A) – permits transit within the international area of an airport, from one flight to another.
 This visa is required for all passengers that change flights in a Schengen country airport unless exempted.

-- Limited Territorial Validity (LTV) visas – a special visa that allows travel to only one Schengen state, or to certain other Schengen states if specified beforehand.
+- Limited Territorial Validity (LTV) visas – a special short-stay visa allowing travel to only one Schengen state or certain other Schengen states if specified beforehand.

 Temporary stay visa

-The temporary stay visa gives individuals a four-month stay period with multiple entries.
+The Portugal temporary stay visa gives individuals a four-month stay period with multiple entries.

 The temporary stay visa is granted for the following situations: